fsprojects/FAKE/docs/guide/getting-started.md

 Target.runOrDefault "Deploy"
 ```

+This is the minimal FAKE script, which has the following major parts:
+1. The `#r` directive at the top define the dependencies the project need.
+2. The `// *** Define Targets ***` section define targets using FAKE target module.
+These targets will hold your build logic.
+3. The `// *** Define Dependencies ***` section define the dependencies between your targets.
+In this example we have specified
+that to run `Deploy`, `Build` must be run first, and to run `Build`, `Clean` must be run first.
+So order is `Clean` then `Build`
+then `Deploy`.
+4. The final statements designate the `Deploy` target as the default target to run.

-Run this file by executing
+Run this file by executing:

 ```shell
 fake run build.fsx
 ```

-### Example - Compiling and Building your .NET Application
+### Compiling and Building your .NET Application

 This example will guide you by adding a fake script to your existing .NET application.